roovman/Telos/README.md

-# Entropia-Core 🦀
+# Telos 🦀

-**Entropia-Core** is a high-performance, modular simulation engine and roguelike platform written in Rust.
+**** Telos is a high-performance, modular simulation engine written in Rust.

 Designed with a focus on **Data-Oriented Design** and strict architectural boundaries, this project serves two purposes: a functional game engine with a TUI (Terminal User Interface) and a headless environment for training Reinforcement Learning (RL) agents.